 - $50 million from federal funds from child care development funds for the purposes of implementing the child care sustainability grant program;

-$19$16 million from the economic recovery and relief cash fund to emerging and expanding the child care grant program;
+- $16 million from the economic recovery and relief cash fund for the emerging and expanding child care grant program.

 - $10 million from the economic recovery and relief cash fund to implement the employer-based child care facility grant program;

-- $One million dollars from the economic recovery and relief cash fund for the purposes of implementing th home visiting for early learning grant program.
+- One million dollars from the economic recovery and relief cash fund for the purposes of implementing the home visiting grant program.

 Subject to available appropriations, the department of early childhood shall make existing state programs available to the FFN community, including, but not limited to, home visitation, early intervention, early childhood mental health, workforce recruitment and retention, and family resource center services.